-When you play around installing many apps and extensions on Chrome browser, it may affect the settings and result in different errors or unexpected behavior.
-For example, you might have seen that some random search engine took place of your default search engine.
-By default Chrome checks the settings on launch and revert back to the original settings if something is wrong.
+Google Chrome offers lot of settings that you can change to customize the appearance.
+In addition, there are thousands of extensions for Chrome to enhance your browsing experience.
+However, playing around with installing many apps and extensions on Chrome browser may affect the settings and results in different errors or unexpected behavior.
+By default, Chrome checks the settings on launch and revert back to the original settings if something is wrong.
 But this may not help always, and at time, when no solutions fix your problem the last option is to reset Chrome browser.
 Fortunately, Google makes it very easy to reset Chrome.

 Before Resetting Chrome

-Remember and be aware that resetting the browser to factory defaults will delete the followings in Chrome:
+Though resetting Chrome is an easy task, remember and be aware that resetting the browser to factory defaults will change or delete the followings in Chrome:

-- Customizations on the new tab page and home page
+- Reset your custom installed themes, customizations on the new tab page and home page.

 The good part is, Chrome will still retain the following things:

-- All saved passwords will be available after reset
+- All saved passwords will be available after resetting Chrome.

-- Your personal data will be safe and won’t be deleted
+- Your personal data and browsing history will be safe and won’t be deleted.

-Now that you know what will get deleted and what will get retained.
+Now that you know what will get deleted and what will be retained.
 If you are sure to reset then proceed further.

 How to Reset Google Chrome?